OUR APPROACH AND MISSION

 Erica is a Speech-Language Pathologist holding a Master of Science in Speech, Language, and Learning from Northwestern University.
 She has worked with children of various ages in clinical, hospital, and early childhood settings.
 Erica believes that children learn best through play, and strives to provide personalized, functional activities that are fun and motivating for her clients.
 While obtaining her undergraduate degree from the University of Michigan, she completed an honors thesis in the Bilingual Language & Literacy lab which focused on bilingual children's acquisition of syntax.
 She is certified by the American Speech-Language-Hearing Association and holds a current State of Illinois license.
 In her free time, Erica likes to read, cook, travel or spend time with her husband and cat, Frodo.

 Holly, a licensed speech-language pathologist, earned her Master of Health Science in Communication Disorders from Governors State University in University Park, IL in 2015.
-Holly has experience working with children, adolescents, and young adults in the school setting with a focus on autism spectrum disorder, augmentative and alternative communication, language disorder, and executive functioning.
+Holly has experience working with children, adolescents, and young adults in the school setting.
 Holly is dedicated to forming respectful, trusting relationships with clients and their families.
-She believes in providing therapy services that are individualized, motivating, functional, and collaborative.
-Holly lives in Oak Park with her family.
+She believes in providing therapy services that are individualized, motivating, and collaborative.
 In her free time, Holly enjoys walking her dog Daisy, reading sci-fi/fantasy novels, exploring the outdoors, and tinkering with home improvement projects.

 EDUCATIONAL SUPPORT TEAM